 The first step is to create if not already created a set of policies and procedures for the company.
 Then anyone who is related to the day to day operations of the company must be trained on these procedures.
 This includes employees, agents, contractors and stakeholders among others.
 If you are revamping a current compliance program this is a great step to go through what documents are created.
 Look for areas of weakness like compliance with laws, integrity of data and federal guidelines.
-Then make sure you have documents for all these areas.
+Then make sure you set up process documentation for all these areas.

 Also, keep in mind 90 percent of the company doesn’t have a legal background.
 These documents need to be easily digestible whether a person is in accounting or marketing or administration.
 And, they should be as concise as possible so that they are read, understood and put into practice.